Improve Academics

 Give All Students a Better Shot at Success

 Social, emotional, and cognitive development are interdependent.
-Decades of research have shown that children need social and emotional competence to succeed in school.1, 2 Regardless of socio-economic factors, social-emotional competence leads to improved relationships and increased school connectedness, which all provide powerful support for academic success.3
+Decades of research have shown that children need social and emotional competence to succeed in school.1, 2 Regardless of socio-economic factors, social and emotional competence leads to improved relationships and increased school connectedness, which all provide powerful support for academic success.3

 Boost Attendance and Graduation Rates

 A positive, nurturing school environment keeps students coming back.
-Many schools that have implemented a universal social-emotional learning program have seen significant improvements in day-to-day attendance and four-year degree completion.
+Many schools that have implemented a universal human skills program have seen significant improvements in day-to-day attendance and four-year degree completion.

 Improve Measures of Academic Performance

-In a 2011 meta-analysis of 213 social-emotional learning programs, participants who experienced SEL programs demonstrated not only improved social and emotional skills, attitudes, and behavior, but also demonstrated improved academic performance reflecting an 11-percentile-point gain in achievement.4
+In a 2011 meta-analysis of 213 human skills programs, participants who experienced human skills programs demonstrated not only improved social and emotional skills, attitudes, and behavior, but also demonstrated improved academic performance reflecting an 11-percentile-point gain in achievement.4